 The New Caledonian political spectrum is quite polarized between mostly left-wing pro-independence parties —who receive support from the Kanaks and, to a lesser extent, from Polynesians— and mostly conservative unionist or loyalist parties, who receive the votes of Whites and other smaller communities.

 The pro-independence vote usually stands at 30% to 40%, while the loyalist parties dominate with 60% to 70% of the votes.
 The government is elected by the New Caledonia Congress.
 As established in the law of autonomy of New Caledonia (1999), that election system favours the establishment of coalitions that include both loyalist and pro-independence ministers.

 The Nouméa Agreement (1998), signed by French government and the main pro-independence and loyalist parties, established the holding of referendums on self-determination.
 The first one was held 4 November 2018, with a “no” win with 56.4% of the votes.

-The Agreement foresees that two more referendums can be organized in 2020 and 2022 if one third of the New Caledonia Congress members ask it.
-The 2020 referendum will be held on 6 September, as decided by the French government.
+The Agreement foresaw that two more referendums could be organized in 2020 and 2022 if one third of the New Caledonia Congress members asked for it.

 Government and Parliament

 Government: L'Avenir en confiance, L'Éveil océanien, Calédonie Ensemble, UC-FLNKS and UNI coalition, under a consociational system